CGCBRR/devsecops-exam-starter/README.md

 **Takeaway:** Verify a version tag against the source before pinning it.

-### Branch protection blocked my own push

-After enabling branch protection, I could not push `docker-compose.yml` to `main`.
-The rule required a passing pull request, but `Security Scan (Trivy)` was failing by design.

-**Fix:** Cherry-picked the commit onto a branch, temporarily disabled the rule, pushed, then immediately re-enabled it.

-**Takeaway:** This is the rule functioning as intended.
-In a real team, the correct path would be to fix the failing scan (bump `lodash` to `^4.17.21`) and merge through a pull request.
-The bypass was acceptable only because this was a solo project.

 ### Non-root user could not read its own files

 The container crashed on startup with: